phaelbotelho/FsScape/README.md

 A lib to run out from the file systes when working with microcontrollers.

-Inittialy developed for PICs but easy portable for other microcontroller.
+Inittialy developed for PICs but easy to port for other microcontroller.